-Search Engine Optimisation for its own sake is a largely pointless endeavour, as most things are.
+Search Engine Optimization for its own sake is a largely pointless endeavor, as most things are.
 Take a good, long, hard look at why you want to do SEO and if it actually solves a problem then go for it.
 If its a band aid over something else then you’re asking for a world of hurt.
 One example of this is a ‘Software As A Services’ (SaaS) business that has a high cancellation rate for its software after a few months.
 The solution here is to fix and improve the product so your existing marketing (that is already getting results!) is more effective, not improving the marketing to get more customers you can lose all over again.

 2. SEO is a tactic for traffic generation, you have other options.

 Search Engine Optimisation is only one way of getting traffic to your site.
 Other options exist within this space.
 As an alternative, you could focus on getting traffic from Social media, Email Marketing, Pay Per Click Advertising and Referral Link Building.
 Search Engine Optimization is a long process and you won’t see results immediately – how does this fit with your strategy and do you have the resources to carry on the process in the long term?
 If you implemented the right strategy, such as the ones from Indexsy, and if you’re patient enough, SEO is definitely worth it.

 3. You have to know your value proposition

 Search engine optimisation is about finding people while they are looking for something.
 To do that you have to know what they’re looking for a why that’s valuable to them or hire SEO by Marketix to do the job for you.
 If you don’t understand this you will never be able to produce content that ranks and converts.
 Making the whole thing useless.

 4. You need to be able to convert.